ShreyaSNCode/nlp-trader-sentiment-analysis/README.md

 ---

-## 📊 Key Insights
+## 🔍 Key Insights

-- Traders take **larger positions during Fear**, but profitability is lower → inefficient risk-taking
+- Model shows moderate performance, indicating scope for improvement
-- **Extreme Greed shows highest profitability**, indicating strong market conditions
+- Lower recall for one class suggests difficulty in correctly identifying certain sentiments
-- Trade size has a **greater impact on profitability than sentiment alone**
+- Performance can be improved with better feature engineering and advanced NLP models

 ---